teamurao/teamurao/README.md

 ### :woman_technologist: About Me :

-- Teaching kids and students programming
+- :see_no_evil: Young data scientist in a big data world
-- Fighting with models for accuracy
+- :knife: Fighting with models for accuracy
-- "Yes, python isn't a snake and bug is a mistake"
+- :woman_teacher: Teaching kids and students programming
-- Like to watch memes about programmers, the joke got out of hand
+- :beetle: Never tell you to turn your computer off and on (and do it myself)
-- Never tell you to turn your computer off and on (and do it myself)
+- :upside_down_face: Like to watch memes about programmers, the joke got out of hand

 ---